openmpf/openmpf-python-component-sdk/detection/nlp_text_splitter/README.md

   change the default WtP model installation directory (default: `/opt/wtp/models`).

+- `--install-wtp-model|-w <model-name>:` - Add this parameter to specify
+  additional WTP models for installation.
+This parameter can be provided multiple times to install more than one model.

-- `--install-models|-i <model-names>` - Add this parameter to
+- `--install-spacy-model|-s <model-name>:` - Add this parameter to specify
-  specify a comma-separated list of WtP and spaCy models for installation.
-Please note, no spaces should be added between model names (i.e. `model_1,model_2,etc.`).
+  additional spaCy models for installation.
+This parameter can be provided multiple times to install more than one model.